osirisinferi/esp32-acme-client-code/components/acmeclient/Readme.md

     CONFIG_MAIN_TASK_STACK_SIZE=6144
   in the ESP-IDF "make menuconfig".

+- as from esp-idf v4.3 you need to enable "Basic Auth" support for the esp-http-client.

 - building the example requires you to copy an include file and change its contents to match your local requirements (e.g. your WiFi credentials) :
     % cp main/secrets.h.sample main/secrets.h